 Get help from our travel specialists for holiday ideas that matches your interests.

 The lower slopes of eastern Nepal’s mountains are densely populated.
-The slopes are a tapestry of terraced fields and the villages are made up of twee wooden houses painted in blues and whites with walls and timber balconies covered in maize drying in the sun.
-With tourists so few and far between the people of this area will welcome you into their houses and teashops and sit you down to talk story.
+The slopes are a tapestry of terraced fields, and the villages are made up of twee wooden houses painted in blues and whites with walls and timber balconies covered in maize drying in the sun.
+With tourists, so few and far between, the people of this area will welcome you into their houses and teashops and sit you down to talk story.

 Get help from our travel specialists for holiday ideas that matches your interests.

-There are two main Kanchenjunga treks and the three-week trek to the Kanchenjunga North basecamp is the longest, hardest and by far the most outrageously spectacular.
+There are two main Kanchenjunga treks, and the three-week trek to the Kanchenjunga North base camp is the longest, hardest, and by far the most outrageously spectacular.
 The trail drops down into forested valleys and climbs again and again over ever higher and steeper hills and mountains.
-In the earlier stages it’s a rural village to village affair with lots of cultural interaction but eventually the path clears the last village, crosses above the tree line and wends its way across Alpine pastures to the basecamp at Pang Pema (5140m) which is set among fields of scree and giant, slow-moving crunching glaciers which rise up to the soaring north face of the mighty Mt Kanchenjunga.
+In the earlier stages, it’s a rural village to village affair with lots of cultural interaction, but eventually, the path clears the last village, crosses above the tree line, and wends its way across Alpine pastures to the base camp at Pang Pema (5,140m) which is set among fields of scree and giant, slow-moving crunching glaciers which rise up to the soaring north face of the mighty Mt.
+Kanchenjunga.

-From the base camp an exhilarating day walk can be made up to the summit of Drohmo Ri (5915m).
-The views are as good as you’ll get without venturing firmly into the realms of mountaineering, but be warned that the risk of altitude sickness on this day trip is high.
+From the base camp, an exhilarating day walk can be made up to the summit of Drohmo Ri (5,915m).
+The views are as good as you’ll get without venturing firmly into the realms of mountaineering but be warned that the risk of altitude sickness on this day trip is high.

-The one drawback with the Kanchenjunga North trail is that once you’ve made it to basecamp there’s nothing more to do but spin around and return the way you came.
+The one drawback with the Kanchenjunga North trail is that once you’ve made it to base camp, there’s nothing more to do but spin around and return the way you came.

 The newly created Limbu Cultural Trek is a good bet for those with both limited time and who don’t want to venture up into the rarefied air of the high mountains.
 Making a swoop through glorious farming country and tumbling valley walls of the eastern foothills, this trek is more about people – and the Limbu people in particular – than about high mountains (though you do get some stunning mountain views as well).
-The highlight of the walk is the opportunity to stay in village houses in a local homestay program and get an insight into village life.
+The walk's highlight is the opportunity to stay in village houses in a local homestay program and get an insight into village life.